 Meanwhile, coarsely chop the chocolate.

-Combine the dry ingredients: Whisk the flour, salt, baking soda, and espresso powder (if using) in a medium bowl.
+Combine the dry ingredients: Whisk the flour, salt, and baking soda in a medium bowl.

 In a large bowl, combine the gelled flax eggs, cooled brown butter, brown sugar, cane sugar, and vanilla.